TadLeonard/tfatool/README.md

                         work on only files BEFORE given datetime
 ```

-### Prelude: filtering files by name, time
+### Prelude: filtering files by name, creation time

 All operations `flashair-util` carries out (both remote and local) can be restricted
 to a subset of files with some simple arguments.
-If we're listing or counting files, we can
-filter which files get listed or counted.
-If we're synchronizing remote files to our
-local filesystem, we can filter the kinds of files we download.
-The same applies
-for uploads; we can pick and choose certain files on our filesystem to send to FlashAir.
+We can filter by filename and
+by creation date/time.

 #### Filtering by date and time